Sitefinity/ElasticsearchAuditLogger/README.md

 ###Installation instructions

+1. In GitHub, open the **ElasticsearchAuditLogger** repository.
-1. Open the ElasticsearchAuditLogger repository from GitHub and clone the repository in your desktop.
+Clone the repository on your desktop.

-2. Open your solution in Visual Studio and build the solution.
+2. In Visual Studio, open the solution file you just downloaded and build the solution.

-3. Open your project and copy the Telerik.Sitefinity.Audit.Elasticsearch.dll to the bin folder of your web application.
+3. Open your project and copy the **Telerik.Sitefinity.Audit.Elasticsearch.dll** to the **bin** folder of your web application.

 4. Build and run your Sitefinity application.

-5. Go to Administration -> Modules & Services
+5. Navigate to *Administration* -> *Modules & Services*.

-6. Find the AuditTrail.ElasticSearch module and install it.
+6. Browse to the **AuditTrail.ElasticSearch** module and install it.

 Additional resources
 ------
-The following youtube video demonstrates the Audit Trail feature and its integration with Kibana and Elasticsearch.
+The following YouTube video demonstrates the Audit Trail feature and its integration with Kibana and Elasticsearch:
 [![Sitefinity's Audit Trail module](https://raw.githubusercontent.com/Sitefinity/ElasticsearchAuditLogger/master/video.png?token=3206860__eyJzY29wZSI6IlJhd0Jsb2I6U2l0ZWZpbml0eS9FbGFzdGljc2VhcmNoQXVkaXRMb2dnZXIvbWFzdGVyL3ZpZGVvLnBuZyIsImV4cGlyZXMiOjE0MDU2OTAxNzZ9--b588ea9ea25b3f9e57c708d4409c2b6e6ecc9466)](https://www.youtube.com/watch?v=R6enydPS2tk)